abuneri/twitch.py/README.md

 - 100% coverage of the supported **new** Twitch API (**v5 not supported**)*
 - 100% coverage of the supported Chatbot/IRC gateway*
 - PEP 8 Compliant
-- Built in commands plugin (with optional fuzzy matching)
+- Rich built-in commands plugin featuring:
+    - Custom type registry
+    - Optional fuzzy matching on commands

 \* The underlying HTTP and Websocket implementations support 100%, but it may not be exposed in the client or models yet (soon:tm:)